 The family took Fiona to Bryn Mawr Hospital, home to a dedicated pediatric emergency department staffed by Nemours physicians.
 Children who are treated at the hospital’s emergency department have access to pediatric surgeons 24/7, and other Nemours specialists are available for consultation, if necessary.

-Fiona was taken back for treatment quickly, and the staff arranged for her to be seen by R. Brannon Claytor, MD, a plastic surgeon at Bryn Mawr Hospital.
+Fiona was taken back for treatment quickly, and the staff arranged for her to be seen by R. Brannon Claytor, MD, a plastic surgeon at Bryn Mawr Hospital and system chief of plastic surgery at Main Line Health.

 “I’ve heard miserable stories of people having to wait in the ER for hours or getting rushed care, but we didn’t have to wait long at all, and we got in to see Dr. Claytor.
 It was a huge relief,” says Stephanie.